kbonnet001/projet_pollen/docs/report/README.md

 ### Realisations

-Following the results of the state of the art, an initial inverse kinematics solution was developed using the Jacobian-based iterative algorithm.
+Following the results of the state of the art, an initial inverse kinematics solution was developed using the Jacobian-based iterative algorithm adpated to our case (performing only one iteration instead of full convergence).
 This implementation is based on the Pinocchio library and is largely inspired by [this example from the official documentation](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/md_doc_b_examples_d_inverse_kinematics.html).

 This approach serves as an intermediate step before integrating a quadratic programming (QP) resolution and implementing constraints.
 To achieve this, the Pink library, built on Pinocchio, is used.
 It directly incorporates system limits by leveraging the robot's URDF model.